jbmilgrom/blogg/src/post/identity-state-time.md

 bankAccount.checkBalance(); // 80
 ```

-Additionally, an alternative implementation of “decrement one hundred” in JavaScript may fall short of correctly modeling a mathematical function even though an `=>` construct is in use, as was alluded to above.
+Additionally, an alternative implementation of “decrement one hundred” in JavaScript may fall short of correctly modeling a mathematical function even though an `=>` construct is used, as was alluded to above.

 ```js
 let oneHundred = 100;